marinadelafuente/Snake/README.md

 - Developed with HTML, SASS and JavaScript.

-- If you want to download and use the code:
+- If you want to run the code:
-    - Clone/Download
     - Npm install
     - Npm start